eyesicedover/beep-boop/README.md

 * Example input: 133
 * Example output: "I'm sorry, Dave.
 I'm afraid I can't do that."

+Program applies previous logic to a range of numbers determined by the user's input.
+* Example input: 10
+* Example output: BEEP!
+BOOP!
+2 I'm sorry, Dave.
+I'm afraid I can't do that 4 5 I'm sorry, Dave.
+I'm afraid I can't do that 7 8 I'm sorry, Dave.
+I'm afraid I can't do that BOOP!

 ## _Setup/Installation Requirements_

 * Clone this repository.